MPIBGC-TEE/bgc-md/README.md

 #To pull
   $ docker pull image_name
 -->
+## CONTRIBUTIONS
+The main work has been done by the [Theoretical Ecosystem Ecology Group](https://www.bgc-jena.mpg.de/TEE/index.html) lead by Carlos Sierra, especially by Veronika Ceballos, Holger Metzler and Markus Müller.
+Many people outside the group have also helped.

+We want to thank:
+- Volodymyr Saruta
+  for kicking off the work that lead to the docker image support

 ## INSTALLATION
 ### Prerequisites:
   - To install we recommend using a virtual python environment.